img

 View all treatments

-Understandably, this isn’t the sort of topic a girl can easily bring up with her parents even if she has a great relationship with them.
-You are encouraged to try to scope out the subject with your mum and see where it takes you.
-But if you feel sure that your parents won’t support you at all but you’re still determined to get birth control pills, there may be other options.
+Understandably, this may not be the sort of topic you can easily bring up with your parents, even if you have a great relationship with them.
+You are encouraged to try to broach the subject and see where it takes you.
+However, if you are sure that your parents won’t support you in this endeavor, and are still determined to get birth control pills, there may be other options.

 Options for getting birth control pills without parental consent

-Firstly, there are emergency “morning-after pills” like Plan B, which are meant to avoid pregnancy after a broken condom, accidental semen discharge, or other emergency.
-Pills like Plan B are available as over-the-counter (OTC) drugs and there’s no age limit — this means you don’t need a prescription— and can be taken until up to 72 hours after the emergency event.
-However, as the name says, this pill is intended only for emergencies and not to be used regularly.
-Using these pills frequently will make your period irregular and unpredictable, which isn’t considered to be healthy.
+Firstly, there are emergency “morning-after pills” like Plan B, which are meant to prevent pregnancy after a broken condom, accidental semen discharge, or other emergencies.
+Pills like Plan B are available over the counter (OTC) and don’t require a prescription.
+What's more, they can be taken up to 72 hours after the emergency event.
+As the name indicates, this pill is intended only for emergencies and shuold not be used regularly.
+Using these pills frequently will make your period irregular and unpredictable,

-If you are looking for regular birth control pills (or patches or vaginal rings), you’ll need to get a prescription.
+If you are looking for standard birth control pills (or patches or vaginal rings), you’ll need to get a prescription.
 In some U.S. states, minors (people under 18) can get birth control prescriptions from doctors without parental consent.
 Web apps like Sex in the States allow you to look up what the legal situation in your state is like.
-For example, in New York state minors can get birth control prescriptions without permission from their parents.
-There are special clinics, called Title X clinics, which offer confidential consultations and prescriptions.
-These clinics can be found in many states.
-However, some states are stricter.
+For example, in New York state, minors can get birth control prescriptions without permission from their parents.
+Many states have special clinics called Title X clinics, which offer confidential consultations and prescriptions.
+Some states are considerably stricter.
 In Mississippi, for example, a minor can only get a birth control prescription if she is already married or already a parent herself.
-So, you’ll need to carefully check what the regulations in your state are saying.
+So, you’ll need to carefully check what the regulations in your state are like.

 How to pay for birth control pills?

 Your health insurance most likely will cover birth control, but as a minor, you’ll be under your parents’ plan.
-So, when the monthly bill comes, they may find out that got a birth control prescription or so a doctor without them knowing.
-Each insurance company has a different approach to itemizing the monthly statement.
-Call your insurance company to find out how your birth control would show up in the documents and whether it can be left out or hidden somehow.
+This means that when the monthly bill comes, they may find out that you obtained a birth control prescription or saw a doctor without them knowing.
+Each insurance company has a different approach to itemizing monthly statements.
+Call your insurance company to find out if your birth control will show up on monthly statements, and whether it can be left out or hidden.

-If that’s not an option and you can’t use your family insurance plan, you can still go to the Title X clinics.
-Aside from giving prescriptions, they also sell birth control pills and the price changes with your economic ability.
+If that’s not an option and you can’t use your family insurance plan, you can still go to a title X clinic.
+Aside from providing prescriptions, they also sell birth control pills and will charge you according to your ability to pay.
 You may qualify for a discounted rate or a complete cost waiver.

 References